Chris Waddle: International career

 Despite being in his 25th year, he was called up for the England Under-21 side and made his full squad debut against Ireland in March 1985.

 On 26 March 1985, when still a Newcastle player, Waddle was capped at senior level by Bobby Robson's England for the first time in a 2–1 win over Republic of Ireland.
 He soon became a regular member of the England squad and on 16 October that year he scored his first England goal, on his tenth international appearance, in a 5–0 win over Turkey.

 Waddle was in England's squad at the 1986 and 1990 FIFA World Cup as well as UEFA Euro 1988.
 Although England were eliminated at the group stages of Euro 88 after losing all three games, they did reach the quarter-finals of the 1986 World Cup and the semi-finals in 1990.
 Waddle had an eventful match in the semi-final against West Germany, which ended in defeat on a penalty shootout.
 Waddle hit the post with a shot in extra time, which could have been the winning goal, but then missed the decisive penalty in the shootout defeat as he put it inches over the bar.
 He says he only took the fifth penalty because Paul Gascoigne, who had been suspended from playing in the next game if England progressed, was too upset to take it.
 He subsequently blamed a chance meeting with Uri Geller and Michael Jackson prior to the tournament for missing his penalty.
 Waddle's performances in the 1990 World Cup were described as "superb" by Rob Bagchi, writing for The Guardian in 2010.

 He won the last of his 62 England caps on 16 October 1991 in a 1–0 win over Turkey, more than six years after making his international debut, and having rarely missed an England game since then.
 He had scored six goals for England, the last against Scotland on 27 May 1989.

-Waddle had fallen out of favour under coach Graham Taylor, but after a poor run of results for the national team, when Terry Venables became the new England manager at the beginning of 1994, he was keen to include Waddle in the squad for his first game against Denmark.
+Waddle had fallen out of favour under coach Graham Taylor, but when Terry Venables became the new England manager at the beginning of 1994 he was keen to include Waddle in the squad for his first game against Denmark.
 However, Waddle was injured at the time and unavailable for selection.